Korotsu/CollisionDetection/README.md

 **Debug tools** : I also created an optimized AABB creator and drawer to create/modify AABB only when needed to save performance.
 In addition to the optimized AABB creator/drawer, i implemented new inputs to help visualize collision elements:
 -F8 to open the draw debug element menu + visualization.
--Numpad 0,1,2,3 to toggle some elements which should be drawn or not. those toggled elements are :
+-Numpad 0,1,2,3,4,5,6 to toggle some elements which should be drawn or not. those toggled elements are :
--AABB colliding state (blue == not colliding, green == colliding).
+-AABB colliding state (blue == not colliding, green == colliding) (Num0).
--minkowski shape and minkowski creation.
+-minkowski shape and minkowski creation (Num1 and Num2).
--GJK last simplex and collision hit result (the purple line).
+-GJK last simplex and collision hit result (the purple line) (Num3 and Num4).
+-Collission (Num5).
+-Gravity (Num6).

 The base color for colliding shape is the same as the AABB (blue == not colliding, green == colliding).

+**Response** : I implemented a sequencial collision response with constraint solver.
+I handled the position and velocity constraints and also included a warm start to help with stabilization.
+I also handled friction.
+All the collision response is based on impulse.
+The system also keep in memory previous contact to improve stabilization.

+The system still have some bugs and problem i should work with which can ruin the experience with the physics engine. (relative to velocity constraint).

 ## Clips
 **Broad phase**